 Transit Safety - Compliance with transit safety performance based planning requirements begins on July 20, 2021.
 To comply with the transit safety performance measures MPOs can choose to support the targets set by their local large urban transit provider(s) or set their own unique targets.
 MPOs should include the following language to ensure TIPs are compliant with transit safety requirements.
 MPOs are asked to include this language in their FFY 2022-2025 TIPs even if the TIP is approved before July 20, 2021.
 Public transit projects included in the STIP align with the transit safety planning and target setting processes undertaken by the transit agencies and MPOs.
 While the Iowa DOT provided assistance with the development of initial Public Transportation Agency Safety Plans (PTASPs), each large urban transit provider is responsible for implementing its PTASP, which includes transit safety targets.
-Investments are made in alignment with PTASPs with the intent of keeping the state's public transit operations, vehicles, and facilities safe and meeting transit safety targets.
-State and federal funding sources that can be used by transit agencies for operations, vehicles, and facility improvements are outlined in the funding chapter of the Transit Manager's Handbook.
+Investments are made in alignment with PTASPs with the intent of keeping the state's public transit operations, vehicles, and facility improvements are outlined in the funding chapter of the Transit Manager's Handbook.
 Individual transit agencies determine the use of these sources for capital and operating expenses based on their local needs.